IDLinares/frontend/README.md

-Messing around with setting up Docker Containers and AWS deployment
+Setting up and production workflow with Docker and deploying to AWS.